Blog

 Hotjar, in particular, offers a window into the user’s journey on your platform, recording interactions to reveal areas of confusion or interest.

-This level of insight is indispensable for refining the user experience and ensuring that your product evolves in harmony with customer expectations.
+This level of insight is indispensable for refining the user experience and ensuring that your product evolves harmoniously with customer expectations.

 The Strategic Use of Customer Feedback